BuildAPKs/buildAPKs.keyboards/README.md

 > What is the command to run wake lock?

-The `termux-wake-lock` and `termux-wake-unlock` commands are incorperated into the `build.*.bash` scripts which will be avialable from the PATH upon successful installation.
+The `termux-wake-lock` and `termux-wake-unlock` commands are incorporated into the `build.*.bash` scripts which will be avialable from the PATH upon successful installation.
 <!--buildAPKs.keyboards README.md EOF-->